Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 ros2 launch peripherals joystick_control.launch.py
 ```
-This launches the joystick_control node part of the `peripherals` package.
+This launches the joystick_control part of the `peripherals` package.
 This node handles the controller.
 Make sure the controller is switched on.
-The controller should now be connected to the USB dongle pluged in to the Raspberry Pi 5.
+The controller should now be connected to the USB dongle plugged in to the Raspberry Pi 5.
 The left joystick controls the linear motion of the robot, while the right controls the rotational momentum.
-With the D-Pad you can additional rotate the camera around.
+With the D-Pad, you can additionally rotate the camera around.
 Pressing "START" resets the camera position.

 ## Test the Camera

-### Test the Camera with a conected Monitor
+### Test the Camera with a connected Monitor
 * Run
 ```bash
 ros2 launch peripherals usb_cam.launch.py